 Following are the eligibility requirements you need to fulfil in order to apply for CA after graduation or completing XIIth grade:

 - Students must have secured at least 55% marks in their graduation/post-graduation if from a Commerce-related field.
-They need to have studied at least three commerce-related subjects such as Accounting, Auditing, Economics, Corporate Laws, Taxation, Costing amongst others.
+Those wanting to study CA after graduation need to have studied at least three commerce-related subjects such as Accounting, Auditing, Economics, Corporate Laws, Taxation, Costing amongst others.

 - On the other hand, if your graduation/post-graduation is from a non-commerce background, the minimum marks can climb up to 60%.